ArchimedesFTW/Realtime-Audio-Video-Sync-Tool/README.md

 # Realtime Audio Video Sync Tool
-This tool allows you to synchronise an audio and video player to circumvent audio latency caused wireless speakers or headphones.
+This tool allows you to synchronise an audio and video player to circumvent audio latency caused by wireless speakers or headphones.
+It uses a simple workaround to fix the problem, which offers a broad range of use-cases.

 ## Why this project?
 I used to own a Google Nest Audio stereo pair, which I wanted to use to watch movies on my laptop.
 However, the audio latency was so bad (almost a full second) so I couldn't use them for that.
-Since I saw that a lot of people had the same issue and that Google still hasn't fixed this and now finally provided [a statement saying that they do not recommend using it as a TV speaker](https://www.googlenestcommunity.com/t5/Speakers-and-Displays/Terrible-delay-with-2-nest-audio-pair-with-tv/m-p/86157/highlight/true); I decided to create this tool.
+Google still hasn't fixed this and after 2 years of people complaining finally provided [a statement saying that they do not recommend using it as a TV speaker](https://www.googlenestcommunity.com/t5/Speakers-and-Displays/Terrible-delay-with-2-nest-audio-pair-with-tv/m-p/86157/highlight/true).
+Since I saw that a lot of people (including me) had the problem and are stuck with the speakers, I decided to create this tool.

-It is not the most practical solution, but it works for a lot of cases.
-So hopefully it works for you to and that's why I am sharing it with you.
+DISCLAIMER: It is not the most practical solution, but it works for a lot of cases for me.
+So hopefully it works for you too.

 ## Who is this project for?
 Anyone who has a speaker or headphone with a high audio latency and wants to watch a video on their laptop or computer in sync.
-I built this tool with the Google Nest Audio in mind, but it should work with any speaker that uses bluetooth or has casting functionality (syncing with casting  will be explained further below).
+I built this tool with the Google Nest Audio in mind, but it should work with any speaker that uses bluetooth or has casting functionality (syncing a casting device is explained [here](https://github.com/ArchimedesFTW/Realtime-Audio-Video-Sync-Tool#casting)).

 Bear in mind that this tool is a workaround to fix the problem but  .
 My reasoning is that if you have a speaker with a high audio latency, you probably don't want to buy a new one.